If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 No more hoping.
 A shard of ice tightened somewhere near his heart, his magic snagged on it, caught like a sleeve on the thorns of Petunia’s roses.
 Wishes are made.

 Harry slashed his wand at the cackling Death Eater.

 The ash swirled against the wind.

-The smoke swirled round him.
-The ash floated down, covering the wizard’s corpse in a thin, pale sheet.
+Smoke swirled round him and the ash floated down, covering the wizard’s corpse in a thin, pale sheet.